alexfrydl/nova/README.md

 Changes to files in the `nova` folder can then be published with a subtree push:

     git subtree push nova master --prefix nova

+There is also a Makefile target for pushing to this repository and the Nova
+repository:

+    make push-all